 I like to melt the chocolate in a small cast iron saucepan because it heats very evenly (I use this Le Creuset Enameled Cast Iron Saucepan).
 You can also melt the chocolate in a double boiler over boiling water, or in a glass bowl in the microwave.

 To dip the OREOs, you can use a fork to scoop the cookies out, or kitchen tweezers (I realize this isn't a normal kitchen tool, but it's a useful one!).
-Frankly, if the chocolate is cool enough, you can also do this with your fingers.
+Frankly, if the chocolate is cool enough, you can also do this with your fingers, but be careful.

 You'll let the cookies cool on a parchment paper-lined baking sheet (the baking sheet makes it easier in case you need to move it).

-These Chocolate Covered OREOs should be stored in an airtight container at room temperature for up to 2 weeks.
+Room Temperature Storage: These Chocolate Covered OREOs can be stored in an airtight container at room temperature in a cool, dry place (like your pantry) for up to 2 weeks.
 After that time, the cookie will start to lose its crunch.

 Yes!
-I used dark chocolate here, but this will also work well with milk chocolate or white chocolate.
+I used dark chocolate for this recipe, but it would also work well with milk chocolate or white chocolate, based on your preference.

 Chocolate Covered OREOs